Arkhip Kuindzhi: Biography

+From 1860 to 1865, Kuindzhi worked as a retoucher in the photography studio of Simeon Isakovich in Taganrog.
+He tried to open his own photography studio, but was unsuccessful.
+After that, Kuindzhi left Taganrog for Saint Petersburg.
+He studied painting mainly independently and at the St. Petersburg Academy of Arts (from 1868; a full member since 1893).
+He was co-partner of travelling art exhibitions, known as the Peredvizhniki, a group of realist artists in Russia who, in protest to academic restrictions, formed an artists' cooperative which evolved into the Society for Traveling Art Exhibitions in 1870.

-In 1872, the artist left the academy and worked as a freelancer.
-The painting On the Valaam Island was the first artwork which Pavel Tretyakov acquired for his art gallery.
+In 1872, Kuindzhi left the academy and worked as a freelancer.
+His painting On the Valaam Island was the first artwork acquired by Pavel Tretyakov for his art gallery.
 In 1873, Kuindzhi exhibited his painting The Snow which received the bronze medal at the International Art Exhibition in London in 1874.
-In the middle of the 1870s, he created a number of paintings in which the landscape motif was designed for concrete social associations in the spirit of Peredvizhniki (Forgotten Village, 1874; Chumaks path in Mariupol, 1875; both in the Tretyakov Gallery).
+In the middle of the 1870s, he created a number of paintings in which the landscape motif was designed for concrete social associations in the spirit of the Peredvizhniki (Forgotten Village, 1874; Chumaks Path in Mariupol, 1875; both in the Tretyakov Gallery).

-In his mature period Kuindzhy aspired to capture the most expressive illuminative aspect of the natural condition.
-He applied composite receptions (high horizon, etc.), creating panoramic views.
-Using light effects and intense colors shown in main tones, he depicted the illusion of illumination (Evening in Ukraine, 1876; A Birch Grove, 1879; After a Thunderstorm, 1879; all three are in the Tretyakov Gallery; Moonlit Night on the Dnieper, 1880 in the Russian Museum, St. Petersburg).
-His later works are remarkable for their decorative effects of color building.
+In his mature period, Kuindzhi aspired to capture the most expressive play of light in nature.
+He applied composite techniques, such as high horizons, to create panoramic views.
+By employing light effects and vivid tonal colors, he created the illusion of illumination (Evening in Ukraine, 1876; A Birch Grove, 1879; After a Thunderstorm, 1879; all three are in the Tretyakov Gallery; Moonlit Night on the Dnieper, 1880 in the Russian Museum, St. Petersburg).
+His later works are remarkable for their decorative effects and the building of color.

 Kuindzhi also developed a close friendship with the chemist Dmitri Mendeleev, who taught at Saint Petersburg University.
 Kuindzhi attended his classes as an auditor or student.
-Kuindzhi frequently visited Mendeleev and his wife's weekly gatherings, and he developed a life-long interest in the study of light, color, and perception.
+Kuindzhi frequently visited Mendeleev and his wife's weekly gatherings, developing a life-long interest in the study of light, color, and perception.

-Kuindzhi lectured at the St. Petersburg Academy of Arts (Professor since 1892; professor-head of landscape workshop since 1894; but was fired in 1897 for support of students' protests).
+Kuindzhi lectured at the St. Petersburg Academy of Arts (professor since 1892; professor-head of landscape workshop since 1894; fired in 1897 for supporting students' protests).
 Among his students were artists such as Arkady Rylov, Nicholas Roerich, Konstantin Bogaevsky, and others.
-Kuindzhi initiated the creation of the Society of Artists in 1909, later the Society was named after him.
+Kuindzhi initiated the creation of the Society of Artists in 1909; it was later named after him.